xZepyx/HyprZepyx/README.md

 ---

-## License
+## 📜 License

-© 2025–2040 Aditya Yadav zepyxunderscore@gmail.com
+© 2025–2040 Aditya Yadav <zepyxunderscore@gmail.com>
-Licensed under GNU-GPLv3.
-You are free to copy, modify, and redistribute under the same license.
+Licensed under **GNU GPLv3** — you are free to copy, modify, and redistribute under the same license.

 ---

-## Final Note
+## 💬 Final Note

-This configuration is designed for clean visuals and fast workflows
+This configuration is all about clean visuals and fast workflows.

----
+Tweak it, remix it, or use it as a base for your own setup.
+Happy customizing!